-The Polaris logo is widely known among extreme sportspeople, fishermen, and hunters because this engineering corporation is engaged in the production of snowmobiles.
+The Polaris logo is widely known among extreme sportspeople, fishermen, and hunters because this engineering corporation produces snowmobiles.

 Polaris: Brand overview

 The company’s production arsenal includes all-terrain, motorcycles, and electric vehicles.
-The company’s manufacturing and engineering sites are located in several cities around the country, including Roseau (Minnesota), where it first appeared.
-The head office is located in the city of Medina in the same state.
+Its manufacturing and engineering sites are located in several cities nationwide, including Roseau (Minnesota), where it first appeared.
+The head office is in Medina, which is in the same state.
 The company’s original name is Polaris Industries Inc., received upon opening in 1954.
 Polaris Inc. became one in 2019.
-Its founders are the Hetteen brothers (Allan and Edgar), together with David Johnson.
+The Hetteen brothers (Allan and Edgar) and David Johnson are its founders.

 The founders of Polaris had been business partners long before Polaris was founded, working for Hetteen Hoist and Derrick.
-One day, David Johnson and two employees (Paul Knochenmus and Orlen Johnson) decided to create a car that would drive in the snow.
-When Edgar Hetteen returned from a business trip and looked at their development, he fell into a rage.
+One day, David Johnson and two employees (Paul Knochenmus and Orlen Johnson) decided to create a car to drive in the snow.
+He raged when Edgar Hetteen returned from a business trip and looked at their development.
 The reason was simple: the head of the company wanted to see something like a snowplow, and he was in for a surprise in the form of an incomprehensible transport with a conveyor belt instead of wheels.

 Edgar was extremely skeptical of the concept and scolded employees for wasting company resources on an “unreasonable” novelty.
 However, the electric sled was bought by the owner of a local sawmill.
 Despite the protests of management, the workers continued their research and, in 1954, introduced a snowmobile under the brand name Polaris Sno Traveler.
 Based on it, a whole series of such machines was created.
 The first sample from the line appeared in 1956.
 Allan Hetteen led the group of innovators.
 As the popularity of snowmobiles grew, his brother Edgar changed his mind about them and even organized a demonstration tour of Alaska.
 But then he left the company and founded his own.

-The official appearance of Polaris dates back to 1966 when Hetteen Hoist and Derrick broke up and were replaced by Polaris Industries Inc. At first, it almost disappeared due to the risk of bankruptcy provoked by the release of an unsuccessful model.
-But its members managed to survive and set about creating another prototype that could ride on all types of snow cover.
+The official appearance of Polaris dates back to 1966 when Hetteen Hoist and Derrick broke up and were replaced by Polaris Industries Inc. At first, it almost disappeared due to the risk of bankruptcy provoked by releasing an unsuccessful model.
+However, its members survived and created another prototype that could ride on all types of snow cover.

 Meaning and History